Spermidine is gaining more popularity as a supplement to slow down aging.

 That’s why we created NOVOS Core, which contains 12 of the most science-based substances to slow down aging, acting on at least 12 causes of aging.

 Nonetheless, increasing autophagy is still important to slow down aging.

 Below, we listed various substances that can increase autophagy and that have been shown to extend lifespan.

-These substances can impact other aging mechanisms besides autophagy.
+These substances can also impact other aging mechanisms beyond just autophagy.

 Alternatives to Spermidine for Inducing Autophagy (and Beyond)

 Learn more about the anti-aging effects of lithium here.